SlowBubble/MidiChordSheet/help.md

 # Headers

-Headers can be placed on top of a chord to specify changes to the music:
+Headers can be placed on top of a chord to specify changes to the music.

+Main:
 - Key
 - Meter
 - Swing
 - Tempo

+Structure:
 - Part
 - Copy
+- Repeat

+Comping:
 - Syncopation
+- Subdivision

+Others:
 - Transpose
-- Repeat
-- Subdivision

 # Example